MunityUK/munity-saas/README.md

 Run the command to ingest example data:

 ```
-npm run db:ingest
+npm run cli -- ingest
 ```

 > Note: The default number of records ingested is 100.
 You can change this by
 > specifying a number preceded by two dashes e.g.
 > ```
-> npm run db:ingest -- 50
+> npm run cli -- ingest 50
 > ```

-## Running the app:
+## Running the application:

-Back in the `code` directory, run the app with the following:
+Run the app with the following:

 ```
 npm run dev